 Now I have small habits.
 It looks like there is no systematic approach.
 Before starting to learn one thing, I study a top-down approach and split the topic into pieces.
 I form small chunks of things.
 Learning a chunk of knowledge is one session job.
 When I master the skill, I go to another.
 And with the help of my general curiosity, I can learn anything one by one.
 I try to focus on what I do in these sessions without a time limit.
 I remove all distractions, turn off all notifications.
 Lastly, I practice deliberately.
 If I learn one small thing, I won’t repeat it over and over again all the time.
 I only repeat it until I am fluent, and I make the next chunk a bit harder.
 This is what I’ve learned from the course “Learning How to Learn.”
 While learning the chunk of information, understand the basic idea, practice deliberately, and focus.
 It works like magic.

 This is my new system, and it’s work in progress.
 I feel like I started having the joy of life after a long time.
 I spend my time on what I want to do.
-I’ve been meditating, improving my bass guitar playing, exercising, doing yoga, fasting and eating fresh vegetables from our garden to be healthier.
+I’ve been meditating, writing, improving my bass guitar playing, exercising, doing yoga, fasting and eating fresh vegetables from our garden to be healthier.
 I learn, practice, and discover one more thing.
 I don’t jump from one big goal to another.
 I’m the turtle in the race, not the rabbit.
 Slowly, step by step, I grow.
 I will win in the long run.
 And if I don’t, it’s okay, too.
 I’m learning to live in the moment and enjoy, not to live for tomorrow.
 I’m only sticking to my system, not to the goals.